Wellness & Nutrition

 A mindful approach to eating focuses on engaging the senses and being present during meals.
 It is beneficial to eliminate distractions and consider incorporating deep breathing exercises prior to eating, as research indicates that these practices can help mitigate overeating and enhance awareness of fullness cues.

-Mindfulness entails being attuned to both internal sensations and external factors, such as plate size, the digestive process, and emotional responses linked to food consumption.
+Mindfulness entails being attuned to both internal sensations and external factors — such as plate size, the digestive process, and emotional responses linked to food consumption.

 Chewing food slowly allows the brain and nervous system to adequately register feelings of satiety.

-Evidence from systematic reviews and clinical trials in the United States supports the notion that mindfulness training can be an effective intervention, leading to reduced stress levels, improved dietary choices, and healthier weight management outcomes in individuals.
+Evidence from systematic reviews and clinical trials supports the notion that mindfulness training can be an effective intervention, leading to reduced stress levels, improved dietary choices, and healthier weight management outcomes.

 Clinical Applications and Assessment Tools